 Does Size Really Matter?

-The Doctors send comedienne Loni Love out on the streets to get the long and short on whether the size of a man’s genitalia is truly equated with better female satisfaction.
+The Doctors send comedienne Loni Love out on the streets to get the long and short on whether the size of a man’s penis is truly equated with better female satisfaction.

 Anatomically Speaking ...

 Dr. Lisa explains that the average woman’s vagina is approximately four inches long and the average man’s penis is approximately five to six inches when erect, and three to four inches when flaccid; therefore, size is really a moot point.
 Dr. Lisa encourages men to concentrate on the other ways they can satisfy and pleasure a woman, rather than focus on the size of their genitalia.